British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

 1. Everyone has the right not to be arbitrarily detained or imprisoned.
 1. Everyone has the right on arrest or detention

-   (a) to be informed promptly of the reasons therefor;
+   (a) to be informed promptly of the reasons thereof;

    (b) to have the validity of the detention determined by way of habeas corpus and to be released if the detention is not lawful.